College of Education and Human Development

 “We have always had a legacy of sharing our science and collaborating with community partners to advance understanding of development across the lifespan,” Thomas says.
 “We are excited to welcome our current and future partners to this new space.”

-The entrance to the Center for Early Education and Development.
+The Center for Early Education and Development (CEED) office

 The Center for Early Education and Development (CEED) now has a home in Campbell Hall.